Funding Available to Increase Competitiveness and Improve Processes

-- Salary and benefits
+- Travel and accommodation

-- Equipment, software and hardware
+- Software and hardware

 - Sub-contractor and consultant fees as well as professional services

 - Development and maintenance of web-based information